-2020 marks a huge year for the National Trust, as the organisation celebrates its landmark 125th anniversary.
-Founded to provide beautiful spaces where visitors can enjoy nature, history and tranquillity away from the bustle of everyday life, the Trust’s message is as important today as it ever was.
+Want to spend more time soaking up nature’s beauty, discovering Britain’s historic buildings or exploring its fine art?
+The National Trust have been on the same page since 1895!
+2020 marks a huge year for the Trust, as the organisation celebrates its landmark 125th anniversary.
+Founded to provide beautiful spaces where you can enjoy the outdoors away from the bustle of everyday life, the Trust’s message is as important today as it ever was.
 So, why wait?
 From exciting new exhibitions celebrating the work of its many volunteers to countryside breaks in settings straight from a fairy-tale, make 2020 the time to discover the National Trust in Britain.

 The National Trust will join forces with Heritage Open Days and art collective Non Zero One to present DAWNS, an atmospheric series of events taking place simultaneously at sunrise across some of Britain’s most beautiful rooftops and viewpoints.
 This anniversary celebration will highlight stunning vistas as they trace the day’s first light on the morning of 16 May 2020, accompanied by a moving live performance of an original composition.
 More details to be confirmed, please visit the National Trust for further information.

 Those wanting to dive deeper into a National Trust garden can explore a free trail through the history of The Vyne, in Hampshire.
 Taking place daily throughout February 2020, these organised walks celebrate the conservation of green spaces by the Trust.
-More adventurous travellers can also stretch their legs for 125 minutes on a series of guided walks through Carding Mill Valley and the Long Mynd, Shropshire – and gain an insight into the essential work of the Trust’s volunteers along the way.
+If you’re feeling more adventurous, you can stretch your legs for 125 minutes on a series of guided walks through Carding Mill Valley and the Long Mynd, Shropshire – and gain an insight into the essential work of the Trust’s volunteers along the way.

-History fans can mark the occasion with a visit to the Acorn to Oak Exhibition, a year-long showcase of Jilly Oxlade-Arnott’s paintings of National Trust properties held at Croome Court, a celebrated stately home in Worcestershire.
+If you’re a history fan, you can mark the occasion with a visit to The Acorn to Oak Exhibition, a year-long showcase of Jilly Oxlade-Arnott’s paintings of National Trust properties held at Croome Court, a celebrated stately home in Worcestershire.
 Hughenden, the country home of Benjamin Disraeli, will also be home to a celebratory new exhibition, Treasured, with pieces showcasing 125 years of National Trust conservation.
 Another exciting development for 2020 is the planned transformation of Birmingham’s Roundhouse.
 Having lived life as a bustling 19th-century canal-side stables, this year will see it become a centre for everyone wishing to explore the city’s famous canals – whether by boat, on foot or on two wheels.